Suchinda Kraprayoon: Post-downfall

 After resigning, General Suchinda was appointed Chairman of Telecom Holdings, the holding company of Telecom Asia.
 Telecom Asia was awarded an unprecedented concession to build 2 million telephone lines in Bangkok after the NPKC seized power.

-Personal life
+Personal life and death

-Suchinda is married to Khunying Wannee Kraprayoon (née Noonpakdee), sister of Isarapong Noonpakdee, Suchinda's classmate from military academy.
-The couple has two sons: Jerdwut Kraprayoon, currently an advisor to the Royal Thai Army and Janewit “Jack” Kraprayoon.
+Suchinda married Khunying Wannee Kraprayoon (née Noonpakdee), sister of Isarapong Noonpakdee, Suchinda's classmate from military academy.
+The couple had two sons: Jerdwut Kraprayoon, a former adviser to the Royal Thai Army, and Janewit “Jack” Kraprayoon.

+Suchinda died of natural causes at Phramongkutklao Hospital in Bangkok, on 10 June 2025, at the age of 91.